 Students must choose their courses in consultation with the department chair; programs and required courses are listed below.
 Students considering an advanced major or honours degree must complete the physics and second mathematics requirements (see below) by the end of their second year and take CHEM 221, 222, 245, 265 in their second year.
 Potential honours students should also take CHEM 231, 232 in their second year.
 All chemistry students are required to take CHEM 325 in the first term of their junior year.
-For the recommended course sequence, see the department's website at sites.stfx.ca/chemistry/
+For the recommended course sequence, see the department's website http://www2.mystfx.ca/chemistry.